Your Purebred Puppy, Your Candid Guide to Dogs and Dog Breeds

 Because of his independence and tendency to be easily distracted, the Welsh Springer Spaniel requires early training so that good habits are instilled right from the start.

 However, he is physically and emotionally sensitive and "soft," so training should be done with a calm voice and a light hand on the leash.
-Corrections should be mostly verbal -- these gentle dogs wilt under rough handling.
+These gentle dogs wilt under rough handling.

 If you want a dog who...